 Central Coast Council lifeguards and Surf Life Saving volunteers provide search and rescue services for our coastal beaches as well as emergency medical care when required.
 They also play an important role in educating swimmers and visitors on beach and water safety.

-Lifeguards also supervise the Grant McBride Baths at The Entrance seven days a week for the duration of the patrol season.
+Lifeguards supervise The Grant McBride Baths at The Entrance seven days a week all year round.

 Central Coast patrolled beaches are: